 It is such a delight visiting Akureyri and I always look forward to it :)

-You can rent a car in Reykjavík and drive to Akureyri in one day - it is ca 388 km, depending on where you leave from in the capital city.
-Guide to Iceland has also put together several self-drive tours, with accommodation, a car and a detailed itinerary included.
+You can rent a car in Reykjavík and drive to Akureyri in one day - it is some 388 km, depending on where you leave from in the capital city.

-This is part VI in my series of travel-blogs on Eyjafjörður fjord - join me on an exploration of Iceland's longest fjord:
+This is part VI in my series of travel-blogs on Eyjafjörður fjord - join me on an exploration of Iceland's longest fjord with some detours: